Grunticus03/phpGRC/docs/ROADMAP.md

 ---

-### Current Status (as of 2025-09-06)
+### Current Status (as of 2025-09-07)
-- ✅ CI/CD green.
+- ✅ CI/CD green on main.
-- ✅ Phase-4 validation controllers merged.
+- ✅ Phase-4 audit and evidence persistence complete.
+- ✅ RBAC gates registered; middleware in place.
-- ⏳ RBAC and Exports persistence pending in Phase-4.
+- ⏳ RBAC enforcement and Exports job model remain.
+- ⏳ Settings persistence and audited apply remain.